 HELP US PROMOTE YOUR BAND, CONCERTS AND EVENTS by emailing [email protected], faxing 315-268-8701, mailing to North Country Now, c/o North Country This Week, PO Box 975, Potsdam, NY 13676 or drop it off at our office at 19 Depot St., Potsdam.

-OGDENSBURG: Frederic Remington Art Museum “One Hour One Work” session, 2 p.m.; chance for participants to slow down and dive deep into a single work of art on display, Self-Portrait on a Horse, which is on loan to the Remington Museum from the Sid Richardson Museum in Fort Worth, TX; museum educator will facilitate 60 minutes of focused looking, consideration, conversation, and interpretation of a single artwork; free with admission; register: fredericremington.org, 315-393-2425, [email protected].
+OGDENSBURG: Frederic Remington Art Museum invites public to attend “One Hour One Work” session, 1 p.m.; featuring “No More He Rides,” also known as The Cow Puncher, which is on loan to the Remington Museum from the Sid Richardson Museum in Fort Worth, Texas; Museum docent facilitates 60 minutes of focused looking, consideration, conversation, and interpretation of a single artwork; free with museum admission, reservations requested: 315-393-2425, [email protected].

 CANTON: St. Lawrence County Historical Association is offering a low cost chair canning workshop on three consecutive Wednesday evenings, March 6, 13, and 20 from 7-9 p.m. at the Silas Wright House, 3 E. Main St., with Carl Stickney; $53 members, $63 for non-members, includes materials; bring one canable chair, scissors, an awl, a paring knife, a few clothespins, a rag, and a small water container; register: send your name, address, phone number, email and nonrefundable payment to the St. Lawrence County Historical Association, P.O.
 Box 8, Canton 13617; info: 315-386-8133 or e-mail [email protected].